Sometimes volunteers are just going to quit, and there’s nothing you can do to change their minds.

 But sometimes people quit for completely preventable reasons.
 They’re worn out.
 They don’t feel like what they do really matters to you or your ministry.
 They feel stuck in their role.
 Or they feel like no one cares if they show up or not.

 Each of these feelings are personal.
 But that doesn’t reduce these issues to personal problems or give you permission to dismiss them because you think someone “just isn’t the right fit.”
-They’re symptoms of burnout, and you can take steps to make sure other volunteers don’t burnout, too.
+These are symptoms of burnout, and you can take steps to make sure other volunteers don’t burn out, too.

 These are feelings you can address before they ever become problems.
 And if you don’t take measures to protect your team against them, you could find yourself reading an unexpected resignation letter or having a tough conversation with one of your best volunteers.

-If you’re serious about fighting burnout, see how these 12 tips can help your volunteer program:
+If you’re serious about fighting burnout, see how these twelve tips can help your volunteer program: